 Inspired by the above observations, we propose \alias, a hierarchical planning framework unifying high-level skill learning with low-level conditional diffusion-based execution.
-As in Fig.~\ref{fig:teaser}, compared with previous language-conditioned diffusers, \alias is able to interpret and execute complex instructions end-to-end with higher transferability. \alias induces interpretable sub-latent goals by learning reusable skills tailored to the task instructions.
+As shown in Fig.~\ref{fig:teaser}, compared with previous language-conditioned diffusion policies, \alias is able to interpret and execute complex instructions end-to-end with higher transferability. \alias induces interpretable sub-latent goals by learning reusable skills tailored to the task instructions.
 The framework conditions a diffusion model on these learned skills to generate customized, coherent trajectories aligned with the overall objectives.
-By combining hierarchical skill decomposition with conditional trajectory generation, \alias can produce consistent, skill-oriented behavior without the need for a predefined skill library and fully observed states.
-This end-to-end approach with learnable skills equips \alias to follow abstract instructions across diverse tasks.
+By integrating hierarchical skill decomposition with conditional trajectory generation, \alias achieves consistent, skill-oriented behavior without relying on a predefined skill library.
+Moreover, \alias is designed to operate solely on visual observations, eliminating the need for robot proprioception (\ie fully observed states).
+This end-to-end methodology, featuring learnable skills, enables \alias to execute abstract instructions across a variety of tasks efficiently.

 \alias works as follows. \textbf{1)} A skill predictor with vector quantization~\cite{vq-vae} is used for high-level skill learning to distill tasks into discrete and interpretable skills.
 Rather than forecasting skill durations, we adopt a fixed prediction horizon -- predicting skills at regular intervals.
-This horizon-based discretization process seamlessly integrates visual and linguistic inputs into a cohesive skill set guiding the low-level diffusion model. \textbf{2)} For skill-based trajectory generation, our diffusion model adopts a classifier-free conditioning approach, directly embedding skills into the model without additional classifiers.
-This allows for generating diverse state trajectories aligned with skill specifications while avoiding overfitting to a closed dataset. \textbf{3)} To enable action inference from predicted states, we train an inverse dynamics network to decode motions between two consecutive frames generated.
+This horizon-based discretization process seamlessly integrates visual and linguistic inputs into a cohesive skill set guiding the low-level diffusion model. \textbf{2)} For skill-based trajectory generation, we utilize a classifier-free diffusion model as policy, with skills directly embedded as guidance.
+This setting allows for generating multi-modal state trajectories aligned with skill specifications while avoiding overfitting to a closed dataset. \textbf{3)} To enable action inference from predicted states, we train an inverse dynamics network to decode motions between two consecutive frames generated.
 By separating state prediction from motion decoding, \alias yields a fully adaptive framework for directing diverse embodiments via transferable state-space plans.